 – MC: On what grounds do you challenge?

-– First Class Scout: Does his Scoutmaster certify that this Scout has actively participated in Scouting in his troop, demonstrated leadership, and done his best to help in his home, school, church, and community?
+– First Class Scout: Does their Scoutmaster certify that this Scout has actively participated in Scouting in their troop, demonstrated leadership, and done their best to help in their home, school, church, and community?

 – MC: Are you now satisfied?